 Bait: Artificials if sight casting Jacks is usually a good bet.
 Jacks can also be caught on bottom with a natural food supply - poggies, squid, shrimp, small fish, etc.

 Approach: Look for Jacks schooling up around slack tides.
 You will be looking for their fins on top of the water.
 When sight casting, cast your lure ahead of the fish and work your lure in front of the Jacks to increase your odds of hooking up.

-Tackle: A standard rod and reel with artificial lure or with a weighted circle hook is best.
+Tackle: A standard rod and reel with artificial lure or with a weighted circle hook is best when Jack Crevalle fishing.
 You can catch them with a fly lure as well, though the precision casting required to draw Jack Crevalle to the surface makes this method more challenging.